 Our Budapest itinerary

-We started off by wandering along the Danube river; many landmarks lie along its banks such as the chain bridge - the city's first permanent bridge (which unfortunately was closed during our visit), and the famous Hungarian Parliament building which is the third largest parliament building in the world and today UNESCO world heritage listed (pictured above).
-The walk is pleasant and a nice way to get to other parts of the city by foot.
+We started by wandering along the Danube River; many landmarks lie along its banks such as the chain bridge - the city's first permanent bridge (which unfortunately was closed during our visit), and the famous Hungarian Parliament building which is the third largest parliament building in the world and today UNESCO world heritage listed (pictured above).
+The walk is pleasant and a nice way to get to other parts of the city on foot.

 My favourite landmark on the hill has to be the Fisherman's Bastion.
 Named after the fishermen's village below, its purpose was to defend the Castle.
 Its neo-romanesque architecture with the seven towers has something out of a Disney movie; especially with the statues of knights and dragons which adorn its walls.
 The fantastic views over the city certainly add to its fairy-tale quality.

-Another building worth a mention is Matthias Church, which is probably the most visited religious building in Budapest.
-What really draws the eye are the colourful roof tiles, which were added to the church during its restoration in the 19th century.
+Another building worth mentioning is Matthias Church, which is probably the most visited religious building in Budapest.
+What draws the eye are the colourful roof tiles, which were added to the church during its restoration in the 19th century.
 The church is most famous for it held many Royal weddings and coronations.

-Once we entered, there was a totally different atmosphere.
-It actually felt really trendy with the low-lighting, loud music, mix-match furniture and street-art.
+Once we entered, there was a different atmosphere.
+It felt trendy with the low lighting, loud music, mix-match furniture and street art.
 Szimpla Kert utilises the whole building space.
-One can easily picture the appartments that stood there, before the war - I thought it had a bit of an eerie feel.
-But now the space has a functional lay-out, with multiple bar areas and with plenty of rooms to settle into and enjoy a drink.
+One can easily picture the apartments that stood there, before the war - I thought it had a bit of an eerie feel.
+But now the space has a functional layout, with multiple bar areas and with plenty of rooms to settle into and enjoy a drink.

-On the food and drink theme, I have to say that Hungary has a really nice cuisine, and at very affordable pricing.
-We really enjoyed trying out different national dishes such as Goulash, Paprikash and fish soup.
+On the food and drink theme, I have to say that Hungary has a nice cuisine, and at very affordable prices.
+We enjoyed trying out different national dishes such as Goulash, Paprikash and fish soup.
 A recommendation would be to eat at Gettó Gulyás, they serve many traditional dishes and everything on the menu is delicious!

-One last highlight of our time in Budapest was ice-skating at the "City Park Ice Rink".
+One last highlight of our time in Budapest was ice skating at the "City Park Ice Rink".
 This is the biggest ice skating rink in Europe and it is set in a gorgeous park, right next to the romantic "Vajdahunyad Castle".
-As an occasional-skater, I felt a little nervous to skate on an ice rink that had no fence, but it turned out to be just fine, and the fun 100% outweighed the initial hesitation.
+As an occasional skater, I felt a little nervous about skating on an ice rink that had no fence, but it turned out to be just fine, and the fun 100% outweighed the initial hesitation.
 We skated for a good 2 hours but the rink is open for most of the day - what's good to know is that it does shut in the middle of the day, so planning the visit ahead of time is a good idea.